Understand Hurricane Categories to Shore up Your Business

 Hurricane Categories and Potential Damage

-Hurricanes—and the strong tropical storms leading up to them—are broken down into categories based on their sustained wind speeds, using the Saffir-Simpson hurricane scale, and the potential property damage each category can unleash.
+Hurricanes—and the intense tropical storms leading up to them—are divided into categories based on their sustained wind speeds—using the Saffir-Simpson hurricane scale—and the potential property damage each category can unleash.
 These classifications serve as a guide to help businesses brace for impact in the event of a storm.

-Since each hurricane category poses different levels of potential damage, specific messaging is required in each case to best prepare your employees.
-Using a mass notification system can help you effectively reach your entire workforce with relevant messaging in a timely manner.
+Since each hurricane category poses different levels of potential damage, specific messaging is required in each case to prepare your employees.
+A mass notification system can help you effectively reach your entire workforce with relevant, timely messaging.
 We’ve included recommendations for how to inform your teams in the event of each hurricane category.

 Tropical depression and tropical storm events